 Where do you see the world of occupational therapy in the next 5 years?

 The educational standards are changing.
 It’s an ever-growing field with unlimited opportunity.
-For instance, you have some OTs that work in settings outside of the traditional hospital or outpatient environment.
+For instance, some OTs work in settings outside of the traditional hospital or outpatient environment.
 I would love to see us break out more into the sports realm.
-Right now, you see physical therapists on the basketball court at NBA games.
+You now see physical therapists on the basketball court at NBA games.
 I would love to see OTs progress to that point.

-I’ve been at Spooner Ahwatukee for four years and it has been a really great experience.
-I really enjoy the community events we hold, outside of COVID of course.
+I’ve been at Spooner Ahwatukee for four years, and it has been a really great experience.
+I really enjoy the community events we hold, outside of COVID, of course.
 I like the fact that we get out in the community and are always willing to help people.
-I also love the education days that we do that focus on continuously learning as a team and as an individual.
+I also love the education days that we do, which focus on continuously learning as a team and as an individual.

 What does OT of the Year mean to you?